NormanTUD/OmniOpt/.gui/_tutorials/continue_job.md

 ## In which folder will a run continue in?

 It will create a new folder.
 Imagine there are already the subfolders `0`, `1` and `2` for your experiment.
-If you continue the job `0`, it's job data will be in the subfolder `3` then, since it is the first non-existing folder for that project..
+If you continue the job `0`, its job data will be in the subfolder `3` then, since it is the first non-existing folder for that project.

 ## Caveats
 <div class="caveat warning">